Artist in Residence 2018, Elias Popa

 In preparing for this project, I built a model to test the light and shadow as it cuts through the openings of the sculpture and into the centre of it.
 It wasn’t until I saw this materialized model that I felt a certain excitement begin to swell up within me.
 The tactile model allowed me to understand better the play of light through the narrow opening in the side, and the thin strip of light passing through shadow.
 I imagined myself curious to walk through.

 Although the scripture in Job I selected is complex, grand, and even terrible in its depiction of the mysteries and power of God, my particular focus is towards the small, sweet, whisper that comes after the sacrifice of one’s life.
 It is like a narrow gate—a tight opening.

 Currently, I have selected materials such as the frame and turf that will be used to create the field.
 I have already employed one builder to assist me in building the sculpture.
 I am sourcing the mirrors from a construction supply company that works in large scale wall installations.
 My hope and prayer is that there is a venue in Hell’s Kitchen who will approve the building of the sculpture on their roof.

 In the next two weeks, I hope we will have a secured space allowing building to start in about two months.
 Build time is expected take roughly one week.

 As always, when embarking on installation projects, the vision at the beginning changes as needs and hurdles come up.
 For example, in the original computer rendering, the entrance to the sculpture wrapped around one wall to create a thin corridor.
 In creating the material model, however, I found that keeping one wall slightly shorter created a simpler design that was more intuitive to enter.

-Follow the development of Elias’ project by reading his first post as the 2018 Artist in Residence.
+Follow the development of Elias’ project by reading his first and third posts as the 2018 Artist in Residence.